 In Sonoma Valley, the historic Sebastiani Theater, built in 1933 as a movie house, is now a nonprofit featuring vintage movies, independent films, and original live music performances.
 Grab some popcorn and a glass of wine and enjoy in art deco style!

-For live performances set among the vines, don’t miss Transcendence Theatre Company for their summer season’s Broadway Under the Stars at Jack London State Park.
+For live performances set among the vines, don’t miss Transcendence Theatre Company for their summer season’s Broadway Under the Stars at Depot Park.
 With awesome pre-show picnicking and unforgettable performances by traveling Broadway stars, you’ll get a taste of Big Apple theater, right here in wine country.

-For world-class acts and larger venues, Green Music Center at Sonoma State and Luther Burbank Center for the Arts are just the ticket.
+For world-class acts and larger venues, Green Music Center at Sonoma State is just the ticket.
 Green Music Center features everything from jazz to opera in the gorgeous Weil Hall.
 In the summer, GMC opens the back doors of the theater, pouring out to a terraced green, priming the audience for picnicking, great music and summer fun.
-When you’re in the mood for an immersive arts experience, Luther Burbank Center showcases some of the world’s top performers in music, dance, theater and comedy.
-Arrive early to stroll the grounds and visit their permanent collections of outdoor and indoor art.

 THE WRITTEN WORD